 Don’t forget that English is our official medium of communication but not our native language.
-Hence, it’s imperative that to be placed in a MNC or a reputed company, a certain degree of proficiency is needed.
+Hence, it’s imperative that to be placed in an MNC or a reputed company, a certain degree of proficiency is needed.
 Make sure your trainer has a good and effective communication skill.
-Verbal as well as writing skills falls in this criteria.
-Your trainer must be have good verbal skills like public speaking, negotiating, presentations, knowledge sharing and conflict resolutions.
+Verbal, as well as writing skills, falls in this criteria.
+Your trainer must have good verbal skills like public speaking, negotiating, presentations, knowledge sharing, and conflict resolutions.
 Writing skills include preparing reports, drafting proposals and instruction manuals, notices, memos etc.

 Interpersonal and Teamwork Skills

 The trainer should be an effective speaker and should have good Interpersonal and teamwork skills to convey his thoughts.
 These skills contribute to higher productivity and better environment as people work together to reach common goals.
 This particular set of skill has four dimensions namely—Cooperation, Communication, Work Ethic, and Leadership.

 - Cooperation – Learn to compromise of your view, treat team members with respect and always try to work within a consensus of the team.

 - Communication – Make sure you have a to and fro communication with your team.
 Provide and invite feedback so that you resolve conflict easily.